pavolloffay/kubecon-eu-2023-opentelemetry-kubernetes-tutorial/app/README.md

 ### Development

-If you'd like to change the code of any of the applications, you need to install Node.JS, .NET and python3 with flask first.
+If you'd like to change the code of any of the applications, you need to install Node.JS, Java and python3 with flask first.

 Then you can run them all standalone: